Walks99/BACKEND-upload-image-using-multer-middleware/README.md

 - Allows the backend to respond to requests from a different origin (in this case, the frontend).
 - Configured with options specifying the allowed origin and credentials.

-#### Body-Parser Middleware:
+#### Multer Middleware:

-- The body-parser middleware is used to parse incoming JSON requests.
+- The multer middleware is designed to handle file uploads.
-- Extracts the body of an incoming request and makes it available in req.body for easy access.
+- It facilitates the processing of multipart/form-data, commonly used when uploading files through HTML forms.
-- Essential for handling JSON data sent from the frontend in HTTP requests.
+- Allows developers to configure various options, including the destination directory for storing uploaded files, defining filename generation strategies, setting file size limits, and implementing custom file filters for validation.

 <p align="right">(<a href="#send-text-receive-message-via-http">back to top</a>)</p>